seishun/node-steam/README.md

 ### joinChat(steamID)

-Joins the specified chat room.
-Will silently fail if you are not allowed to join.
+Attempts to join the specified chat room.
+The result should arrive in the ['chatEnter' event](#chatenter).

 ### leaveChat(steamID)